urakujo/Mushify/README.md

-The list of the classes that the model works with is available in app --> src --> main --> assets --> labels.txt
+The list of the classes that the model works with is available in app --> src --> main --> assets --> labels.txt You can get test images from app --> src --> main --> modelTestImages